jy3119/Mars_Rover_2021/control/README.md

 Files for Control subsystem.

-### Vision-Control: I2C
-### Drive-Control: UART
-### Command-Control: MQTT

 ## Folder Directory:
-- esp32: .ino files for upload to ESP32
+- ControlESP32: final .ino file for upload to ESP32
+- ControlLib: library containing all the functions and variables needed for CONTROL to work
-- drive_serial_v3: .ino files for upload to Drive's Arduino Nano Every
+- drive_serial_v3: .ino file containing code for Serial/UART communication for DRIVE's Arduino Nano Every
-- vision_fpga: quartus/eclipse files for Vision's FPGA (test version, not integrated with camera yet)
+- vision_fpga: quartus/eclipse files for Vision's FPGA for I2C communication (test version, not integrated with camera)